The Emotional Meaning Of Green

 What this Shade Does for Our Psyche

-Green has taken on a whole additional layer of meaning as it has become the catchword of all thing environmental and ecology-minded.
-But that is only natural as it is one of the most common colors of the world of plants.
+Green has taken on a whole additional layer of meaning as it has become the catchword of all things environmental and ecology-minded.
+But that is only natural as it is one of the most common colors in the world of plants.
 When we see green we think of nature, but is that the main feeling we get from Emerald Green?

 The pure vibrant tone of Emerald skips the more negative meanings of a yellowed green, and goes to the heart of prosperity, harmony, and youth.

 A feeling of being wealthy and richness is attached to the emerald gem, along with the lush luxury that a deep jewel color conveys.

 Green is happy and fresh and clean and classic.- designer Sally Steponkus